shopware/shopware/src/Administration/Resources/app/administration/test/README.md

 `./psh.phar administration:install-dependencies`

 #### Run all unit tests:
-This command executes all unit tests and show you an complete code coverage.
+This command executes all unit tests and show you a complete code coverage.
 `./psh.phar administration:unit`

 #### Run only changed files:
 This command executes only unit tests on changed files.
-It automatically restarts if an file get saved.
+It automatically restarts if a file get saved.
 This should be used during the development of unit tests.
 `./psh.phar administration:unit-watch`